 Policy Type Preferred Option Comments on likely Impact Dependency As above 7.
 Environment The POP has indicated the preferred option to bring forward new succinct, up to date tailored polices in relation to the built and natural environment taking account of the SPPS and has concluded that the broad thrust and direction of the current operational policy is generally acceptable.
-This also includes policy relating to the protection of our environment, for example, flooding. plan.
+This also includes policy relating to the protection of our environment, for example, flooding.
+Religious Belief Designations and new policy will be undertaken at later stages of the plan.
 Therefore, there are no firm proposals at present to fully assess any impact on this group and at this stage therefore there are no predicted impacts on this equality group.
 Political Opinion 8.
 Transportation The POP has indicated the preferred option to bring forward new succinct up to date tailored polices in relation to transportation taking account of the SPPS and has concluded that the broad thrust and direction of the current operational policy is generally acceptable.
 Options in relation to housing and employment in particular have been based upon using the most accessible locations and also areas where there is a large concentration of population, to promote more sustainable modes of transport and improve accessibility for all.
 Designations, zonings, areas to be protected for future schemes and new policy will be undertaken at later stages of the plan.
 Further assessment will be undertaken in terms of future employment and housing sites.
 Therefore, at this stage there are no predicted impacts on this equality group.
 Political Opinion As above Age As above